kathytafel/nsspain2024/QandA.md

 Copyright allows fair use for scholarly and critical ends, not wholesale copying of the whole body of work.

 ### <a name="six">Question #6]: I didn't get the point (this came up in conversations over wine)</a>
 I rarely do things for just one reason.
 I like overloading operators.
 Here are some points.
+(Also it's fair to give me feedback on the conclusion.
+At some point during the ChatGPT section my speaker notes disappeared and I had to speak to the slides from memory so I probably didn't say all I meant to.)

 1. I wanted to provoke your thoughts so you would think about the topic and draw your own conclusions.
 2. Relatedly, I wanted to demonstrate a talk whose purpose it is to provoke thought in the audience as an alternate to other talk formats, using techniques from the tradition I was raised in which I learned mostly by watching my father, a fourth-generation theologian.
 He once said of a continuing education course at Harvard with Huston Smith: you don't go to college to get answers but to learn how to ask better questions.
 So I succeeded if you are thinking about the topic and wondering what the right answer is.
 It is also a technique to prepare a ChatGPT conversation for more interesting results.